Expanding the Borders of your Education

 Paper International Experience (PIE)

 The Paper International Experience allows students in Paper Science and Engineering to become well-rounded professionals ready to make significant contributions to their industry, their community and the world.
 On this biennial trip, students spend 10 days immersed in a different culture, looking at life through a new perspective.
 Through a global lense, students begin to understand the pulp and paper industry better, which pushes them to become more innovative thinkers and creative engineers.
-Past trips have been to China, Finland, Brazil and Chile.
+Past trips have been to China, Finland, Brazil and Spain.

 Funding Study Abroad Opportunities